Last Updated on July 3, 2025 by Rose Ann Palac

 Raising the Power

 What makes “Raising the Power” an excellent senior fitness routine is its focus on internal energy – which Taoists call Qi – and promoting a harmonious flow of vitality throughout the body.
+Begin in a relaxed standing position, feet shoulder-width apart.

+Ensure your spine is straight but not tense, shoulders relaxed, and knees slightly bent.
+Place your hands loosely at your sides.
 Focus on your breath.
 Inhale gently through your nose, allowing your abdomen to expand naturally.
 Exhale slowly, releasing your breath through your mouth.

 Continue this deep, relaxed breathing pattern throughout the exercise.
 Visualize a ball of energy, your Qi, at your lower abdomen.
 As you breathe in, imagine this energy ball expanding and filling your entire body with vitality and strength.

 On the inhale, begin to raise your arms outward and upward in a circular motion, palms facing each other.
 As your arms rise, visualize gathering more energy from around you and drawing it into your body.

 As your arms reach shoulder height or slightly above, pause briefly and concentrate on the energy you’ve collected within your body.
 Feel the warmth and strength it brings.
+On the exhale, slowly lower your arms back to the starting position while visualizing the energy settling and circulating within your body, spreading vitality to every part.

+Repeat this movement several times, maintaining a calm, focused mind, and a smooth, continuous flow of energy with each breath and movement.
 After completing the exercise, stand quietly for a moment, feeling the effects of the practice.
 Finish by gently shaking out your limbs to release any tension and restore normal circulation.

 Learning Senior Fitness Tai Chi in Your Golden Years